varingst/awesome-conky/README.md

 })
 ```

-#### Updater Function
+### Updater Function

-The default widget merely sets the string returning from conky to the
+The default widget jest sets the string returning from conky to the
 conkybox.
-For anything more involved a updater function can be supplied:
+To change the widget based on updates from conky, you can provide
+an updater function with the following signature:

+`function updater(conky_update, conky_wibox, icon_wibox, label_wibox, background)`

+Where `conky_update` is the update from conky, and the rest are the subwidget
+wiboxes.

+A CPU widget that changes it background color to red if the load goes above 80%:

 ```
 conky.widget({
     label = "CPU:",
     conky = "${cpu}",
     background = { bg = "grey" },
-    updater = function(conky_update, conky_wibox, icon_wibox, label_wibox, background)
+    updater = function(conky_update, conky_wibox, _, _, background)
       conky_wibox:set_text(conky_update)

       if tonumber(conky_update) > 80 then